rvirding/luerl/README.md

 Lua is a lightweight, multi-paradigm, scripting programming language, intended to be a extension designed for embedded use in applications.

-It supports procedural, object-oriented, functional, data-driven, reactive, organizational programming, data description and more.
+It supports procedural, object-oriented, functional, data-driven, reactive, organizational programming and more.

 Luerl works as a library embedded in a host simple called the embedding program.
 The host program can invoke functions to execute a piece of Lua code, can write and read Lua variables, and call Erlang functions by Lua code.